FAIRmedia-AT/data-catalog-docs/README.md

 <img src="docs/fairmedia-c4-diagram.drawio.svg" alt="C4 Diagram FairMedia Data Catalog" width="100%">

 The FairMedia Data Catalog provides two interfaces to the outside world.
-On the one hand, there is an API interface that provides various endpoints for managing datasets (for more detailed information, see [OpenAPI](docs/openapi.yaml)).
+On the one hand, there is an API interface that provides various endpoints for managing datasets (for more detailed information, see the [OpenAPI Schema](docs/openapi.yaml)).
 For example, partners can extend their own software and access the FairMedia Data Catalog directly from there.
 On the other hand, a frontend is also provided, which can be used to manage datasets easily with a user interface.
 This also outputs JSON-LD, which releases linked data and can be found by crawlers.
 This linked data is structured according to the [FairMedia Specification](docs/fairmedia-spec.md).

 Internally, everything is managed by a backend, which takes care of the API requests and has access to the database.